A Brief Historical Review of the Colorado State University Police Department

 In December 2008, the university placed Chief Yarbrough on administrative leave while they conducted a personnel investigation.
 Chief Yarbrough resigned in March at the conclusion of the investigation.
 Assistant Chief Frank Johnson became interim chief while the university conducted a nationwide search for Chief Yarbrough’s replacement.

 More than 80 people applied for the position; however, the university did not have to look far for a successful replacement.
 In July 2009, the university named Wendy Rich-Goldschmidt to the position.
 Rich-Goldschmidt was chief of police at the University of Northern Colorado in Greeley, a position she held since October 2003.
 She began her career with UNCPD in 1987 and served as a patrol officer and a training and crime prevention officer before her promotion to chief.
-Chief Wendy, as she prefered to be called, brought a new sense of energy and purpose to the department.
+Chief Wendy, as she preferred to be called, brought a new sense of energy and purpose to the department.
 She faced some tough budget issues in her first months on the job, but she has dealt with them efficiently and the department was well positioned to serve the university.